Family Court and Child Custody Evaluation

 Developmental considerations.
 The weight given to a child's expressed preference must be modulated by developmental capacity to form an independent view free from parental influence.
 A four-year-old's expressed preference for one parent reflects relational attachment patterns and the immediate emotional environment, not an autonomous preference that the court can straightforwardly adopt.
 A 12-year-old's expressed preference represents a meaningfully different quality of information.
 Research on children's decision-making capacity (Grisso and Vierling 1978; Scott, Reppucci, and Aber 1988; Steinberg and Cauffman 1996) informs the developmental frame the forensic psychologist applies.

 Interview methodology.
 The child interviews in a custody evaluation should be conducted without either parent present, in a child-appropriate setting with age-appropriate language.
-Open-ended narrative prompting (Tell me about a typical day at Mum's house) before more focused questions (Tell me about when you stay at Dad's house) before last resort closed questions follows the same hierarchical funnel structure as investigative interviewing.
+Open-ended narrative prompting (for example, "Tell me about a typical day at Mum's house") precedes more focused questions, which in turn precede closed questions as a last resort, following the same hierarchical funnel structure applied in investigative interviewing.
 The forensic psychologist should document the interview in detail sufficient to support the opinions that flow from it, and where appropriate should video-record or take contemporaneous notes.
 They should not ask leading questions about preferred outcomes before the child has had the opportunity to describe their experience in their own words.

 Structural requirements.
 An AFCC-standard custody evaluation report includes: a statement of the referral question and the scope of the evaluation; a description of data sources consulted (interviews, records reviewed, psychological testing, collateral contacts); a summary of factual findings from each source; interpretation of the psychological data with explicit reference to the child's best interests; and specific opinions on custody and parenting-plan arrangements, with the reasoning supporting each opinion explained.
 The report should not include recommendations beyond the scope of the assessment and should not make legal determinations (joint legal custody is not a psychological concept; the report can address the parents' communication capacity and cooperation history as inputs to a parenting-plan recommendation without itself awarding custody).